-Cancer Research UK: PBT science blog July 2015 - 'Proton beam therapy: where are we now?'

-scienceblog.cancerresearchuk.org/2015/07/16/proton-beam-therapy-where-are-we-now/

-This article provides an excellent overview of the current situation of the development of the national PBT programme.
+Cancer Research UK: 'Proton beam therapy: where are we now?' news. https://news.cancerresearchuk.org/2015/07/16/proton-beam-therapy-where-are-we-now/ (accessed 18 February 2024).
+This article provides an excellent overview of the current situation in the development of the national PBT programme.